moorepants/dissertation/_sources/physicalparameters.txt

 bicycle physical parameters that include the geometry, mass, mass location and mass distribution of the four rigid bodies.
-The 25 parameters presented in [Meijaard2007]_ are not necessarily a minimum set for the Whipple model, as shown in [Sharp2008]_, but are useful none-the-less as they represent intuitively measurable quantities and have become become standard due to the nature of the benchmark.
-They are also not parameters used in my derivation in Chapter :ref:`eom` but can easily be converted, as will be shown.
-I don't concern myself with measuring many more parameters that are not needed due to the assumptions of the Whipple model such as no-slip tires, lateral symmetry, knife edge wheels, etc.
+The 25 parameters presented in [Meijaard2007]_ are not necessarily a minimum set for the Whipple model, as shown in [Sharp2008a]_, but are useful none-the-less as they represent intuitively measurable quantities and have become become standard due to the nature of the benchmark.
+They are also not parameters used in my derivation in Chapter :ref:`eom` but can easily be converted, as was shown.
+I did not concern myself with measuring many more parameters than are required due to the assumptions of the Whipple model such as no-slip tires, lateral symmetry, knife edge wheels, etc.